Alan Kaplinsky: Academia, law reform work, and board memberships

-Kaplinsky was the first president of the American College of Consumer Financial Services Lawyers (1996–1998) and in April 2016, he received the American College’s Lifetime Achievement Award.
-The award is granted periodically to a person whose career has produced significant contributions to the field of consumer financial services law.
-He is past chair of the Committee on Consumer Financial Services of the Section of Business Law of the American Bar Association.
-He has chaired the Practising Law Institute’s Annual Institute on Consumer Financial Services since its inception in 1995.
+Kaplinsky was the first president of the American College of Consumer Financial Services Lawyers (1996–1998) and chair of the Committee on Consumer Financial Services of the Section of Business Law of the American Bar Association.
+He has chaired the Practising Law Institute's Annual Institute on Consumer Financial Services since its inception in 1995.

 Kaplinsky was elected to the American Law Institute in 2006 and in 2012 was named an Adviser on the Restatement Third, The Law of Consumer Contracts.

-Kaplinsky was named to the National Law Journal’s 2015 list of Litigation Trailblazers for pioneering work in the area of consumer arbitration and the use of class action waivers.

-He was featured in the November 1, 2015 New York Times lead front page article about pioneering class action waivers in consumer arbitration provisions.

-In April 2019, Mr. Kaplinsky testified before the Senate Judiciary Committee on “Arbitration in America.”

-Kaplinsky was selected for his work on the Consumer Finance Monitor blog for the National Law Review’s 2018 Go-To Thought Leadership Award to honor excellence in legal news and analysis.
+In 2014, Kaplinsky was named to the Board of Directors of the National Jazz Museum in Harlem, whose mission is "to preserve, promote, and present jazz by inspiring knowledge, appreciation and celebration of jazz locally, nationally, and internationally".

 Personal life

 He and his wife Ellen have three children.